Track a repository

 - Snowflake: There are two common formats for the Snowflake repository hostname:

 - port is the port number at which Cyral connects to the repository.
 This is not necessarily the port number that data users will specify when they connect to the repository.
-You'll set the user-facing port later, when you assign this repository to its sidecar.
+You'll set the user-facing port later, when you bind this repository to its sidecar.

 - name is a name you choose to represent this repository in Cyral.
 Data users can find the repository using this name.
 Your administrators will use this name in policies, and it will appear in logs and other controls.